asim-sahoo/Summer-Codefest-2025/README.md

 # GSoC Innovators Club - Summer of CodeFest'25

-# 🧠 Healthy Social Media - Wel
+# 🧠 Healthy Social Media - WellSta

 A wellness-focused social media platform designed to promote mindful digital interaction and mental well-being.
 Built with modern technologies for both web and mobile platforms, Healthy Social Media encourages users to take control of their screen time, focus on meaningful engagement, and reduce digital fatigue.